nilearn/dev-days-2020/_sections/contact.md

 Please contact the [Nilearn Events](mailto:nilearn.events@gmail.com) team if you have questions, or want to participate in any of the events.

-This event benefit from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement HBP SGA3.
+This event benefits from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement HBP SGA3.